Prisoner-of-War Camp Stalag VIII-A

-Initially, the camp housed about 15,000 Polish prisoners beginning in 1939 and was intended as a Dulag (short for Durchgangslage, or transit camp) where prisoners were housed short-term.
+Beginning in 1939, the camp initially housed about 15,000 Polish prisoners and was intended as a Dulag (short for Durchgangslager, or transit camp) where prisoners were housed short-term.
 These Dulags had notoriously terrible living conditions and therefore a high mortality rate.
-Later on the camp was used as a Stalag (short for Stammlager, or main camp).
-The reason for the numbers and letters in the name are due to the camp being a part of District 8 (Breslau) and being the first camp in the district.
+Later on, the camp was used as a Stalag (short for Stammlager, or main camp).
+The camp is named VIII-A because it was located in District 8 (Breslau) and was the first camp in the district.

 By 1940 the camp began to see Belgian and French prisoners after the German invasion of France.
 At one time over 30,000 prisoners were crammed into the facilities, which were intended to house 15,000.